emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 The section :ref:`pool-choose` in the :ref:`pool` contains a process for choosing a pool class.
-In the case of the Scheme interpreter, the answers to the questions are (1) yes, it's acceptable for the MPS to automatically reclaim unreachable blocks; (2) yes, it's acceptable for the MPS to move blocks in memory; and (3) the Scheme objects will contain exact references to other Scheme objects.
+In the case of the Scheme interpreter, the answers to the questions are (1) yes, the MPS needs to automatically reclaim unreachable blocks; (2) yes, it's acceptable for the MPS to move blocks in memory; and (3) the Scheme objects will contain exact references to other Scheme objects.

 The recommended class is :ref:`pool-amc`.
 This pool class uses automatic memory management, moving garbage collection,